ChrisVeigl/AngelinaReader/README.md

 # Angelina Braille Reader

 Angelina Braille Reader is an Optical Braille Recognition system.
 It is designed to convert Braille text on photos into plain text.
-This (forked) version provides the `run_local_camInteractive.py` script for live processing of camera/webcame images and a speech-guided menu for processing and appending text results of the braille recognition process (see Usage and Instructions for pyhsical setup).
+This (forked) version provides the `run_local_camInteractive.py` script for live processing of camera/webcam images and a voice-guided user interface for processing and appending text results of the braille recognition process (see *Usage and Instructions* for pyhsical setup).

 ## General description of the solution

-The solution is a web-service.
+The original solution is a web-service.

 Users interact with it via a standard web browser on a smartphone or a desktop computer.
 Results are displayed on the screen as images and text and can be sent to the user's E-mail.